SkoolNotes/Taproot/KBhHIST201ColdWar.md

 World Bank = roll infrastructure loans to countries for the long economic development

-To standardize, everything is pegged against the dollar, which is pegge
+To standardize, everything is pegged against the dollar, which is pegged against $36/oz.

+This post-war order allows efective stability